 Take a Whale Watching or Dolphin Tour

 Humpback whales migrate from Alaska to warm Hawaiian waters each year from November to May, with peak sightings between January and March.
 Taking a boat tour geared toward whale watching is an excellent opportunity to see these gentle giants up close.
 Hawaiian spinner dolphins can be seen year-round from boat tours, or occasionally while snorkeling in deeper waters.
-Try snorkeling at Hōnaunau Bay or Kealakekua Bay for an experience swimming with dolphins.
+Try snorkeling at Hōnaunau Bay or Kealakekua Bay for experienced swimming with dolphins.

 Explore Volcanoes National Park